ruksi/jono-rs/README.md

     let harvester = Harvester::with_context(context);
     let harvestables = harvester.harvest(3).await?;
-    // do something with the completed job payload and outcome }
+    // do something with the completed job payload and outcome

+    // OR, use the `Reaper` trait approach, TODO
+}
 ```